 1) Varanasi Ghats:

-The ghats on the banks of the river Ganges are the soul of Varanasi.
-The ghats are virtually the kaleidoscope of belief, customs, and traditions that constitute the philosophy that is Varanasi.
-There are 84 ghats in number – huge rectangular stairs that lead to the river edge.
-Some of them were built as early as the 12 century while others have a more recent origin.
+Varanasi spirit is the ghats along the Ganges River.
+The ghats are primarily a kaleidoscope of religious customs and practices that form the philosophy of Varanasi, 84 ghats – large , rectangular steps to the river banks.
+Some were built as early as the 12th century when others came from a more recent period.

 2) Kashi Vishwanath Temple: